srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 #### d.
 Gradient
 Using the grayscale image obtained from the morphological operations above, we find the gradient in the X & Y-direction and obtain magnitude of the gradient.
 We also calculate the direction of the gradient.
 This directional graident is further enhanced by opening on 5x5 kernel.

-Finally, we arrive a binary thresholded image using the magnitude of the gradient, directional gradient & the thresholded HSL image.
+Finally, I arrived at a binary thresholded image using the magnitude of the gradient, directional gradient & the thresholded HSL image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]